alpha-tango-kilo/close_already/README.md

 If you're lazily initialising your own thread pool / executor, you'll naturally need a `static OnceLock` as well, the same as how `backend-threadpool` works.
 That's it!

+In the case of async backends that provide their own file types, you may also want to implement `FastCloseable` on that type, and forward any relevant traits (e.g. `Async{Read,Seek,Write}`).
+See `mod smol_impls` for an example

 ### I want to add support for _____ trait that I need!

 Go for it!
-Make sure the generic bounds include `H: Into<OwnedHandle>`, and it should work out just fine.
+Make sure the generic bounds include `H: Send + 'static`, and it should work out just fine.
 If the trait you're adding support for is not part of the standard library (or is on nightly), please put it behind a feature gate (default off)

 ## License